semiomant/MiMoWe/module/mysteries.md

 # endings / thrills & desicions
 So,you found out how things are:now it is time to take action.
 What do you do?

-this is clearlymore interesting if you dont construct black-and-white problems.
-Maybe killing the judge was somehow a good thing ... basically bad things happen for good reason and the road to hellis paved with good intentions.
+this is clearly more interesting if you dont construct black-and-white problems.
+Maybe killing the judge was somehow a good thing ... basically bad things happen for good reason and the road to hell is paved with good intentions.
 Or the culprit is too powerful (level- or otherwise).

 Here you can have again thriller action with fights, stealth etc.